A Wide Variety of Treatment Options at Our Clinics in Scottsdale and Chandler

 Approximately 36 hours after the ovulation trigger, the IUI is performed.
 Concentrated sperm is placed in the uterus through a soft catheter so that it gets a jump start on its course to the egg for fertilization within the fallopian tube.

-Preimplantation Genetic Screening and Diagnosis (PGS/PGD) both involve testing embryos for genetic or chromosomal disorders.
-Both tests are conducted at the embryo stage, and require an analysis of cells.
+Preimplantation Genetic Testing (PGT) involves testing embryos for genetic or chromosomal disorders.
+Tests are conducted at the embryo stage, and require an analysis of cells.
 Biopsies are conducted on the embryos at the blastocyst stage (day 5), taking a sample of cells from the trophectoderm, which is a precursor to the placenta.
 The remaining cells of the embryo are left unharmed.
 Typically, the embryo is then frozen for future transfer, and will not be thawed until results can be reviewed by both the physician and patient.

 Fertility preservation involves the cryopreservation (freezing) of eggs, sperm, or embryos for patients who are concerned about future fertility.
 The frozen tissue will be stored in liquid nitrogen tanks at lower than 300 degrees below zero (Fahrenheit) to later be used for in vitro fertilization (IVF) or intrauterine insemination (IUI) treatments.